mel0013/Hellodog/README.md

 Finding dogs with complimentary personalities can be a challenge and a pain point for a number of dog owners.
 Dogs can be picky just like their human counterparts.
 Getting a dog friend might be a great idea, but it can lead to aggression and injuries, if it's not a good fit.

-I wanted to create Hellodog to make the socialising process a lot simpler and efficient.
+I wanted to create Hellodog (mobile app) to make the socialising process a lot simpler and efficient.
 A community for people to socialise their beloved pets.

 ## Heroku
 [Click here](https://hellodog-app.herokuapp.com/) to see it live.
+(Mobile version)

 ## Features
 * Create a profile of your dog.